weterynarzfred/TaleSpire-slabTool/README.md

 ## todo
 - [ ] test a lot
-- [ ] figure out why it is displayed as if emulating a touch screen
 - [ ] write tooltips and descriptions
 - [ ] create a showcase video
 - [ ] upload this thing somewhere